bitplane/bitplane.net/dev/python/arranges/index.md

 * ♾️ An `inf` singleton that is a `float` with a value of `math.inf` but has an `__index__` that returns `sys.maxsize` and compares equal to infinity and `maxsize`, and its string representation is `"inf"`.
+* 📕 A `Dict` that is keyed by `Ranges` and holds one per unique value.

-The range class is designed to be used as fields in Pydantic `BaseModel`s, but can be used anywhere you need a range.
+The Ranges class is designed to be used as fields in Pydantic `BaseModel`s, but can be used anywhere you need a range.
 They are not designed with speed in mind, and comparisons usually use the canonical string form by converting other things into `Ranges` objects.
 Their preferred pronoun is they/them.